SalahHamza/things-i-have-learnt/src/marks/responsive-web-design/web-and-images.md

 ```
 and in case you want to have multiple images in one row , just use **relative widths**.

-E.G. Let's say you have two images and want each one to takes up half the viewport with a 10px margin between them, **calc** gives us the ability to mix absolute and relative values:
+E.G. Let's say you have two images and want each one to takes up half the viewport with a 10px margin between them `calc()` gives us the ability to mix absolute and relative values:
 ```css
 img {
   max-width: calc((100% - 10px)/2);